1. StreamsHub Console overview

 - Consumer groups

-Note | If the side menu for navigation of a cluster is hidden, click the hamburger menu (three horizontal lines) in the console header. |
+Note | If the cluster navigation menu is hidden, click the hamburger icon (three horizontal lines) in the console header to reveal it. |

 4. HOME: Checking connected clusters